denoland/fresh/docs/concepts/static-files.md

   client cache whenever a new deployment is done.
 The response is served with a cache expiry of 1 year.

-By default img elements used in fresh will automatically use the "hashed" path.
+By default the `img` and `source` elements used in fresh will automatically use the "hashed" path for the `src` and `srcset` attributes.

 If you want to disable this for an element, add the data attribute `data-no-auto-hashing` to the element.